A dynamic, noninvasive way to get accurate information on your heart health.

 Although echo tests are painless and non-invasive, we understand that any exams can feel intimidating or slightly uncomfortable, so we want to provide you with any information and preparation requested to make you feel more comfortable.

-A transthoracic echocardiogram (TTE) is the most common type of echocardiogram, which is a still or moving image of the internal structures of the heart using ultrasound.
-The probe (ultrasound transducer) is placed on the chest of the patient to get various views of the heart.
-It is used as a non-invasive assessment of the overall health of the heart, including a patient’s heart valves and degree of heart muscle contraction (ejection fraction).
+A transthoracic echocardiogram (TTE) is the most common type of echocardiogram, which is a still or moving image of the internal structures of the heart, using ultrasound.